alperengokbak/Java/README.md

 18. I've shown you, to calculate the sum of even numbers and multiples of four in Practice18.
 19. My next practice's showing how to find powers of five and at the same time four.
 I showed step by step in this practice.
 20. I used method while coding this program.
 I've used first time in that BootCamp, but absolutely I had already known how to use method.
+21. Twenty first practice is about calculating exponent of numbers.

 It's my patika.dev account link: [PatikaDev](https://app.patika.dev/alperengokbak) <br>
 At the same time, you can reach me at the Linkedin: [Linkedin](https://www.linkedin.com/in/alperen-g%C3%B6kbak-68988a225/)